ptdecker/eloquentjs/README.md

 - crowtech.js - resources needed for chapter 11 exercises
 - serve.js - A minimalist Express framework based web server for chapter 13 and beyond exercises
 - template/ - Blank index.html, style.css, and scripts.js template files for starting new exercise projects
+- blueengine/ - Contains all the author provided code made into modules for usage by chapter 16 solutions

 ### Extras